GOP Senators Want To Limit Trump's Power On Trade

 The issue is creating some controversy among Republicans who have traditionally been cautious about criticizing Trump.

-Senate Majority Leader Mitch McConnell said he wouldn't bring up the proposal as a stand-alone measure but he didn't rule out the possibility that Corker could offer his plan as an amendment to the typically bipartisan National Defense Authorization Act, or NDAA.
+Senate Majority Leader Mitch McConnell said he wouldn't bring up the proposal as a stand-alone measure, but he didn't rule out the possibility that Corker could offer his plan as an amendment to the typically bipartisan National Defense Authorization Act, or NDAA.

 "I'm not going to call it up free-standing," McConnell said.
 "NDAA's going to be opened, we'll see what amendments are offered."

-The senate is scheduled to vote on the bill later this month, giving Corker a short window to rally votes.
+The Senate is scheduled to vote on the bill later this month, giving Corker a short window to rally votes.

-Corker won't say how many people officially back his plan but many Republicans say they are worried about the tariffs Trump announced.
+Corker won't say how many people officially back his plan, but many Republicans say they are worried about the tariffs Trump announced.

 Iowa Republican Sen. Chuck Grassley is among those who are uncommitted.
-He said Monday that Trump's threat to pull out of the North American Free Trade agreement could harm farmers in particular.
+He said Monday that Trump's threat to pull out of the North American Free Trade Agreement could harm farmers in particular.

 "From the standpoint from agriculture, what can happen if the president fails, yes I'm very nervous myself," Grassley said.
-"In 12 town meetings in Northwest Iowa that's what I constantly heard."
+"In 12 town meetings in northwest Iowa that's what I constantly heard."

 National Republican Senate Committee Chairman Cory Gardner of Colorado also hasn't backed the Corker plan, but he says tariffs could be bad politics for Republicans in the midterm election.